adamsohjunior/SC1015-DSAI-Cancer-Prediction-Analysis-Project/README.md

 ## What did we learn from this project
 * Teamwork makes the dream work
+* Exploratory Data Analysis
+* The use of Decision Tree Classifier
 * The use of Random Forest Classifier (RFC)
 * Enhance RFC with Cross-Validation Method
 * Collaborating on GitHub